 Smartphone metal detecting apps work like this

 Unlike a full-size metal detector, a smartphone metal detector app works with the magnetic field around your phone.
 Once it determines a baseline measurement from the sensitivity setting you choose, it can tell when something metal changes that field.
 This is possible because for quite some time smartphones have included a magnetometer inside them.
 That’s the technology that powers your smartphone’s compass, and it detects and measures the strength of magnetic fields.
-This allows your smartphone to sense the presence of certain metals.
+This allows your smartphone to sense the presence of certain metalsa and serve as a magnetometer metal detector.

 The types of metal it might detect are certainly not in the full range of metals you’d expect from a full-size metal detector.
 The phone will only sense magnetic metals such as iron, cobalt, nickel, and steel.